 Tip: There is a much smaller pool of likely questions in the last two content areas (Ethics, and Guidelines).
 For example, there are only so many ways the FSMTB can ask questions about Scope of Practice.
 Compare this to about a thousand questions they could ask about the circulation system.
 So my advice would be to take the time to thoroughly study the last two content areas well, even if they aren’t as interesting to you.
 These two content areas also account for a larger percentage of the test (16% and 15%) than A&P, Kinesiology or Pathology.
 Then you will likely ace these two content areas of the MBLEx.
 Plus this information will help you throughout your career.

-Factors the make the MBLEx seem hard
+Factors that make the MBLEx seem hard

 How hard the MBLEx seems is really subjective.
 Not every test candidate will find it to be a hard exam.
 The massage exam may be relatively easy for one test candidate, but feel like an impossible roadblock to another.